 4. Invest in career-building education

-Your tax refund might not be enough for a four-year college degree, but you could use it to earn a professional certificate, add a special skill to your résumé, or relocate to a city with better prospects for your career and income.
+Your tax refund might pay for a four-year college degree, but you could use it to earn a professional certificate, add a new skill to your résumé, or relocate to a city with better prospects for your career and income.